Our History

 In Pennsylvania, the Implementation Committee understood that the most significant impact on forest sustainability was timber harvesting.
 Data indicated that only about 20% of harvesting decisions involved foresters working with landowners, meaning that 80% of harvesting decisions were being made with the advice of loggers.
 Consequently, the Implementation Committee worked intensely on developing basic training programs for loggers.

 Today, more than 8,000 loggers, foresters, landowners, and other natural resource professionals and stakeholders have participated in training through the Pennsylvania SFI Implementation Committee.
+SFI continues to be the only certification program in the world that trains loggers and helps them become better at doing their jobs on the ground.

 1996